dynaroars/neuralsat/README.md

 - **standard** input and output formats
   - input: `onnx` for neural networks and `vnnlib` for specifications
-  - output: `unsat` for proved property, `sat` for disproved property (accompanied with a counterexample), and `unknown` for property that cannot be proved.
+  - output: `unsat` for proved property, `sat` for disproved property (accompanied with a counterexample), and `unknown` or `timeout` for property that cannot be proved.

 - **versatile**: support multiple types of neural types of networks and activation functions